Effective date: January 1, 2026

 Consolidation of Complaints

-The University may consolidate two or more Formal Complaints into one investigation where the allegations of Discriminatory Misconduct are intertwined and concern the same Parties.
+The University may consolidate two or more complaints into one investigation where the allegations of Discriminatory Misconduct are intertwined and concern the same Parties.

 Presumption of Non-Responsibility and Standard of Proof

-The Respondent is presumed “not in violation” unless and until the Respondent accepts responsibility or the University determines the Respondent is in violation of the Code at the conclusion of the Adjudication Phase in the Notice of Findings.
+The Respondent is presumed “not in violation” unless and until the Respondent accepts responsibility or a Decision-maker renders a decision finding the Respondent responsible.

-To find the Respondent in violation of the Code, the Decision-maker must determine by a preponderance of the evidence that the conduct alleged in the Complaint occurred.
+To find the Respondent in violation of the Code, the Decision-maker must determine by a preponderance of the evidence that the Respondent violated university policy or the Code.
 This means that the Decision-maker must find that it is more likely than not that the Respondent engaged in the alleged prohibited conduct.
 The Decision-maker may find by a preponderance of the evidence that some but not all of the alleged conduct occurred.

 Acceptance of Responsibility